Hero Background

 3. Stucco: Smooth, Clean, and Modern

-Stucco often acts as the perfect canvas for other materials.
-Its smooth finish contrasts beautifully with wood grain and rugged stone, making it a strong base for modern, Mediterranean, and transitional homes.
+Stucco often acts as the ideal canvas for other materials.
+Its smooth, continuous finish contrasts beautifully with wood grain and rugged stone—making it a strong base material for modern, Mediterranean, transitional, and farmhouse homes.
+Because stucco covers large wall areas without visual interruption, it lets stone and wood accents stand out as deliberate design choices rather than competing with background texture.

 • Creates clean, uninterrupted lines across large wall areas

-• Works well in warm climates when installed and detailed properly
+• Works well in warm climates when installed and detailed correctly

-• Pairs with endless color palettes — from crisp white to rich earth tones
+• Accepts a wide color palette—from crisp white to warm sand, deep gray, or rich earth tones

-If you’re choosing exterior colors alongside stucco, stone, and wood, get inspiration from color trends for home exteriors so everything stays cohesive (trim, roof tone, and even hardware finishes).
+If you're choosing exterior colors alongside stucco, stone, and wood, get inspiration from color trends for home exteriors so everything stays cohesive across trim, roof tone, and hardware finishes.

 Stucco exterior with mixed material detailing